mFlaifel/react-native-Styling/README.md

 <View style={{ width: 150, height: 150 }} />
 ```

-what is the dimensions used in react-native?
+What is the dimensions used in react-native?

 - in react-native we use "DIP" = Density-Independent-pixel , so in our example width and height are 100 dips, and the actual size on the mobile will be 100 x Scale Factor.